 Kelsey Fuller (Mentor: Richard Jones-Bamman, Performing Arts) “Cultural Cohabitation: Swedish Jazz and the Folk Revival”

 Daniel Grondin (Mentor: Dickson Cunningham, Environmental Earth Science) “Rheomorphic Folding of Super-Hot Ignimbrites in the Southern Snake River Plain, Idaho”

 Emily Haggett (Mentor: Denise Matthews, Communications) “Love at First Sight” Documentary

-Monica Kalinowska (Mentor: Charles Booth, Physical Sciences) “Chemical, Physical and Ecological Changes in a Man-made Pond in New England Over the Span of Several Months”
+Monika Kalinowska (Mentor: Charles Booth, Biology) “Chemical, Physical and Ecological Changes in a Man-made Pond in New England Over the Span of Several Months”

 Robert Santiago (Mentor: Alita Cousins, Psychology) “Ethnic and Acculturative Factors Affecting Academic Stress and Academic Expectations”